elion74/simple-weather-app/README.md

 This weather app is using the https://openweathermap.org/ API to get the current weather information.
 To use this app you will need to create an account and get an API key.
-Once you have done this you can just include the key into the .env file.
+Once you have done this you can just include the key in the .env file.
 After installing the dependencies using npm install you can use the simple-weather-app!

 ## Available Scripts